 On a Zegrahm small-ship cruise, you’ll get expert guidance, luxurious comfort, personalized attention, gourmet food, and a chance to make lasting friendships with like-minded people.

 Smaller cruise ships also mean using less gas and resources and producing less waste, leading to a lower carbon footprint for your travels.
-So simply by choosing an expedition cruise with a company like Zegrahm, you’re choosing a more environmentally responsible alternative to mega-cruises.
+So by simply choosing an expedition cruise with a company like Zegrahm, you’re choosing a more environmentally responsible alternative to mega-cruises.

 Here are 10 more benefits of small ship cruising